The Personal Qualities Required

 Openness to Change – ‘drives and manages the change process, seeking opportunities to create and implement improved organisational effectiveness’

-- Political & Organisational Awareness (applicable to Middle / Strategic Manager).
+- Political and Organisational Awareness (applicable to Middle / Strategic Manager).